alandipert/golf/README.markdown

 jQuery-wrapped document body, and the _argv_ argument is the list of path elements passed in the URI.

-> Note: URIs will be parsed by the golf runtime.
+> Note: URIs will be parsed by the Golf runtime.
 Golf expects a URL of
 > the form _http://host.com:port/app/action/arg1/arg2/.../argN/_.
 This
 > request will be delegated to the _action_ with the argv argument set
 > to _\[arg1, arg2, ..., argN\]_.